rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 ## Setting up a local build server

 As mentioned before, the previous workflow could run on any GitHub macos runner, but it would likely get stuck when attempting to log into TestFlight due to a 2FA token prompt.
 The workaround we implemented is using any Mac we have physical access to as a self-hosted runner.
+This not only spares us having to generate and session cookies but also allows us using GitHub Actions without consuming the free minutes in our plan (MacOS runner minutes are expensive, counting as 10 linux runner minutes each).
 For this we need to perform two simple steps:

 * Associate the device with the Apple ID used for submission, by logging into https://appleid.apple.com/ and entering the 2FA token from the device.